gromgit/jstips-xe/tips/xx.md

 }
 ```

-One will overwrite the other, so you'll see strange behavior like exceptions being thrown, a glaringly-bright UI, no handlers being registered, etc. Blindly using the `override` function in this scenario will cause even more havoc, since the two functions have different interfaces and "meaning".
+One will overwrite the other, depending on load order, so you'll see strange behavior like exceptions being thrown, a glaringly-bright UI, no handlers being registered, etc. Blindly using the `override` function in this scenario will cause even more havoc, since the two functions have different interfaces and "meaning".

 Worse, if the library focuses on buttons, perhaps the developer monkeypatched `HTMLButtonElement` instead, which is a child of `HTMLElement`.
 Now, all your super-bright buttons don't respond to clicks, but everything else works perfectly.